DitipriyaPaul/Exploratory_Data_Analysis/README.md

 # Project_Overview:
-The project will involve the following steps
+The project will involve the following steps:

 1. Data Collection: Obtain the road traffic accidents dataset containing various attributes related to accidents, drivers, vehicles, road conditions, casualties, and more.